Edinson-T/Medical_VQA_Project/readme.md

 # Medical VQA with QLoRA

-Fine-tuning vision-language models for radiology Visual Question Answering using QLoRA.
+Fine-tuning Qwen 3.5 (0.8B and 2B) for radiology Visual Question Answering using QLoRA and unsloth.

 ---